 Clubs: European football

-Football in Europe is as popular as it is varied, with clubs from across the continent vying for trophies and glory.
+Football in Europe is as popular as it is varied, with clubs from across the continent competing for trophies and glory.

 England leads the way in terms of success, with Premier League teams regularly competing in the UEFA Champions League, Europe's premier club competition.